-We spent the week between Christmas and New Year’s in Berlin with our two children, 8 and 10, and have explored a city that we used to call home for three wonderful years.
-We wanted to show the children what Berlin was all about: the history and the division, the subculture and the arts, the quirky and the beautiful.
+We spent the week between Christmas and New Year’s in Berlin with our two children, 8 and 10.
+In this time we explored a city that we used to call home for three wonderful years.
+We wanted to show the children what Berlin was all about.
+The history and the division, the subculture and the arts, the quirky and the beautiful.

 Of course, we had to throw in some things that the kids would adore more than us.
-However, everything else was perfectly fine to be enjoyed as a family.
+However, everything else was perfectly fine for a family vacation.

 Take this tried and tested itinerary for 7 days in Berlin with kids as a guide from someone who is indeed German and used to live in Berlin herself.
+(Update: We just moved back to Berlin after living abroad for 14 years – this is how much I love this city!).
 We offer plenty of variety and also some suggestions of attractions we didn’t get to do this time around.

 Family-Friendly Berlin Hotel Recommendation

 We booked Downtown Apartments in Mitte and got really lucky with our choice.
 The apartments are brand-new and very, very comfortable.
-Our suite consisted of a small hallway, a bathroom, kitchen/living room where the children slept, and a separate bedroom which could be closed off using sliding doors.
+Our suite consisted of a small hallway, a bathroom, kitchen/living room where the children slept.
+With sliding doors with could close off a separate bedroom for ourselves.